EXPLAINER: Why bond yields may be warning of a recession :: WRAL.com

 EXPLAINER: Why bond yields may be warning of a recession

-NEW YORK — One of the more reliable warning signals for an economic recession is starting to shine.
+NEW YORK — One of the more reliable warning signals for an economic recession is shining brighter.

 The “yield curve” is watched for clues to how the bond market is feeling about the U.S. economy’s long-term prospects.
-On Tuesday, a closely followed part of the yield curve gave investors some cause for concern.
+On Friday, a closely followed part of the yield curve lit up again after giving a brief signal earlier in the week.

 WHAT IS THE YIELD CURVE?